From Sega Retro

 |Defunct: 1992-11 (ceased development)|

-Japanese video game developer Santos shared a close relationship with Sega, with that company often manufacturing or publishing Santos' games.
-As Santos began experiencing financial troubles around the dawn of the 1990s, Sega acquired the company's employees and its games in December 1991 and established an entirely new company with much of the same staff and development projects named Megasoft.
+Japanese video game developer Santos shared a close relationship with Sega, with the latter company often manufacturing or publishing its games.
+As Santos began experiencing financial troubles around the dawn of the 1990s, Sega acquired the majority of the company's employees and its games in December 1991, establishing an entirely new company with much of the same staff and development projects named Megasoft.

 |Domestic Sega studios|